Students Will Thrive in a Culture of Effort and Joy

 Most teachers would love to have a classroom like the one described above.
 It is a classroom that buzzes with cheery productivity, and that type of classroom is wonderful for all who have a stake in it.

 From teachers and students to parents and administrators, everyone wins when classrooms are focused on learning, yet joyful.
-Mrs. Miner’s classroom is an example of a place where learning and joy go hand in hand, and that is what my new book Working Hard, Working Happy is all about.
+Mrs. Miner’s classroom is an example of a place where learning and joy go hand in hand, and that is what my book Working Hard, Working Happy is all about.

-In a nutshell, the theory of this book is that the most effective classrooms are those where students and teachers alike are happy and hardworking.
+In a nutshell, the theory is that the most effective classrooms are those where students and teachers alike are happy and hardworking.
 Having spent 23 years as a teacher and curriculum coach in a wide variety of grade levels and schools, I have come to realize that the best classrooms are those that have heady doses of both fun and high expectations.

 My Five-Part Philosophy